 Finally, you have a third choice if you want to separate in New Jersey.
 You can file a complaint with the court asking a judge to simply order terms for such things as custody and child support without ending your marriage.

 Your best option often comes down to your unique circumstances.
 If you want to live apart from your spouse but you’re not quite ready to divorce yet, speak with a New Jersey divorce lawyer about the best way to safeguard your rights.
-Call the Law Offices of Peter Van Aulen for a free consultation.
+Call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation.